skynette/telegram-bank-bot-simulation/README.md

 The bot uses **in-memory storage** for simplicity:
 - User wallets are stored in a JavaScript object
+- User sessions are tracked for interactive mode
 - Data persists only while the bot is running
 - Each restart clears all data (perfect for testing/demo)